 My theory is that school and university don’t (and in their present structure, can’t) do the job they appear to set out to do.
 It isn’t that academia fails students, or that academic success is meaningless, or even that academic success only means something in an academic context (although all of these statements have some truth in them).
 It’s also not that academic success doesn’t convert into professional or personal success, as clearly for many people it does.
 I think it’s that, very often, academic success fails to convert into what one has been led to expect.
 Faulks quotes Wolfenden’s friend Colin Falck as follows: ‘[Wolfenden’s] inability to find a way to live and be happy seemed not so much a personal failure as somehow a failure of all the English structures and systems that had produced him.’
 This has the ring of truth to it, as does the whole of Faulks’s account of Wolfenden’s largely wasted gifts and opportunities: he simply didn’t know what to do with them, and neither did any of his teachers.
 He was being prepared for something, but nobody knew what.

-Other reading (Zen and the Art of Motorcycle Maintenance in particular) suggests that participating in any form of education or training that one has not chosen to participate in is wasted time.
+Other reading (Zen and the Art of Motorcycle Maintenance in particular: see Zen and the Art of Relationship Maintenance) suggests that participating in any form of education or training that one has not chosen to participate in is wasted time.
 The point I want to suggest here is slightly different: I wonder if education or training where the point of what you are learning has not been made abundantly clear is a waste of time?
 In my own teaching, I am very careful to explain to my students at the beginning of each session why they need to know what I’m about to tell them and how they should expect it to be useful to them.
 For example, in a seminar about the correct way to footnote an essay, I might explain the consequences of not footnoting correctly; I might then suggest some points in the essay-writing process at which they should engage with the process of citing primary and secondary literature in a way that will meet the relevant requirements; and I might also point them towards useful online resources, encourage them to make helpful notes of their own, and provide a condensed ‘crib sheet’ of the take-home messages.
 We are all very clear what the point of us being in a room together is, and why whatever we are learning is important.

 One of the groups I teach currently is a class studying a foundation year prior to university: they are also very clear what the value of university study is and why they want to pursue it.
 I’m not sure that’s true of school, however, in terms of either individual lessons or the wider concept.
 Personally, I feel pretty cheated that working hard at school and university and jumping through all the hoops I was asked to jump through hasn’t resulted in heaps o’ cash.
 That’s not because I feel I ‘deserve’ those things, but simply because that’s what I was lead to expect in exchange for all that work and conformity.
 The chain of logic that linked ‘working hard now’ to ‘heaps o’ cash’ was never clearly articulated, however, which leaves me wondering whether I misunderstood what we were doing.
 Did I simply fill in the blanks, in the absence of any real explanation?